Erdut Agreement: Background

 In 1995 mini Contact Group of foreign ambassadors in Zagreb drafted a comprehensive proposal to Croatian President Franjo Tuđman and the leaders of the Republic of Serbian Krajina in Knin aimed at peaceful resolution of the Croatian War of Independence.
 The proposal was known as the Z-4 Plan and it proposed reintegration of Krajina to Croatian constitutional framework on the basis of a new Constitutional Agreement which defined Krajina as an autonomous region of Croatia.
 The plan did not envisage special autonomy for Eastern Slavonia but rather two years long transitional period.
 Krajina leaders in Knin refused to receive the draft proposal which subsequently led to Operation Flash and Operation Storm and complete military defeat of Krajina resulting in over 200,000 Croatian Serb refugees who left their homes.

 Rump and geographically separated territory of Eastern Slavonia, Baranja and Western Syrmia (commonly known as Eastern Slavonia) remained the only part of Croatia under Serb control.
 Contrary to Krajina, Eastern Slavonia shared a long border with the Republic of Serbia.
 It was also economically and socially dependent and politically much more closely aligned with authorities in Belgrade and Novi Sad than Krajina.
 This led the international community to believe that Croatian intervention in Eastern Slavonia would trigger a military reaction from Yugoslavia and result in an escalation of hostilities.
 At the same time, the military defeat at Krajina and signing of the Washington Agreement opened the space to resolve the armed conflict in Bosnia which the US Administration wanted to use as political ammunition before the 1996 United States presidential election.
 Croatia conditioned its participation at the Dayton Peace Conference on the resolution of conflict in Eastern Slavonia, while international community insisted on avoidance of any new major escalation of Yugoslav crisis.
 This created conditions in which peaceful resolution was preferred or acceptable to all parties concerned.

 Agreement history

 As a part of his Bosnia peace efforts United States President Bill Clinton also stated:

-Despite territorial autonomy's prominent place in President Clinton's plans and effort by the US ambassador Peter Galbraith to model this autonomy proposal on recently suspended precedent of the Autonomous District of Glina and Knin from the Constitutional Act on National and Ethnic Communities or Minorities, this proposal was rejected by Croatian Government which preferred military solution over territorial autonomy.
+Despite territorial autonomy's prominent place in President Clinton's plans and effort by the US ambassador Peter Galbraith to model this autonomy proposal on recently suspended precedent of the Autonomous District of Glina and Knin from the Constitutional Act on National and Ethnic Communities or Minorities, this proposal was rejected by Serbian authorities in Krajna and by the Croatian Government, which preferred military solution over territorial autonomy.
 This convinced international community to focus on the models of non-territorial national personal autonomy, minority rights and inter-municipal cooperation.
 The refusal to include any territorial autonomy provisions strengthened demands for human rights provisions.